-We are supporting adult and student leadership on energy issues by facilitating partnerships, increasing energy literacy, and assisting with local energy initiatives.
+We support adult and student leadership on energy issues by facilitating partnerships, increasing energy literacy, and assisting with local energy initiatives.

-The Spark!
-Fund is available to catalyze community-based energy projects with energy-saving and educational outcomes on Maine’s year-round islands and coastal communities by offering small grants between $250 and $2,000.
+Part of the community infrastructure funding offered through the Tom Glenn Community Impact Fund, the Spark!
+Fund provides small grants between $250 and $2,000 to catalyze community-based energy projects with energy-saving and educational outcomes on Maine’s year-round islands and coastal communities.
 These grants will support energy advocates in purchasing energy-saving equipment and services, sharing solutions with other communities, attending conferences and events, and much more.
 We look forward to helping spark new initiatives through this exciting funding opportunity.

 - Sample Energy Efficiency Projects

 - Weatherization Lesson Plan